stumpam/youtubko/README.md

-# Telka - Elgato Stream deck plugin for Youtube integration
+# Youtubko - Elgato Stream deck plugin for Youtube integration

 With this plugin you can control YouTube site by Elgato Stream deck.